 Monteith in Chatham County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Mulberry Grove Plantation (here, next to this marker); Richmond Baptist Church (approx. 1½ miles away); Atlantic Coastal Highway Through Georgia (approx. 2.1 miles away); Historic Ship Anchor (approx. 2.6 miles away); Indian Trading Post: Home of Mary Musgrove (approx. 3.2 miles away); Battle Between Confederate Gunboats and Union Field Artillery (approx. 3.2 miles away); Houston Baptist (approx. 3.6 miles away); Laurel Hill Plantation (approx. 4.4 miles away in South Carolina).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Washington's Southern Tour (here, next to this marker); Richmond Baptist Church (approx. 1.6 miles away); Atlantic Coastal Highway Through Georgia (approx. 2 miles away); Historic Ship Anchor (approx. 2.6 miles away); Indian Trading Post: Home of Mary Musgrove (approx. 3.2 miles away); Battle Between Confederate Gunboats and Union Field Artillery (approx. 3.2 miles away); Houston Baptist Church (approx. 3.6 miles away); The Village of Abercorn (approx. 4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,494 times since then and 26 times this year.
-Photos: 1, 2, 3. submitted on May 4, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.
+This page was last revised on November 24, 2019.
+It was originally submitted on June 1, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 9,233 times since then and 52 times this year.
+Photos: 1, 2, 3. submitted on June 1, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.